-Port P7 is an 8-bit input/output port which is also used as a segment pins of LCD.
+Port P7 is an 8-bit input/output port which can be configured as an input or an output in one-bit unit.
+Port P7 is also used as a segment output of LCD.
+Input/output mode is specified by the P7 control register (P7CR).